 (Lightning in a Bottle: Paul Brissman)

 Genre: Documentary; Starring: Aerosmith, Gregg Allman, Chuck D, Natalie Cole, Bill Cosby, Macy Gray, Buddy Guy, Keb' Mo', B.B.
-King, Joe Perry, Bonnie Raitt, Steven Tyler; Director: Antoine Fuqua; Producer (person): Martin Scorsese; Status: In Season; Runtime (in minutes): In Season; MPAA Rating: In Season; Distributor: Sony Pictures Classics
+King, Joe Perry, Bonnie Raitt, Steven Tyler; Director: Antoine Fuqua; Producer (person): Martin Scorsese; Release Date Limited: 10/22/2004; Runtime (in minutes): 106; MPAA Rating: PG-13; Distributor: Sony Pictures Classics

 Posted October 20 2004 — 12:00 AM EDT